andr6/Banzai/README.md

 OS tested without issues:
 * MacOS High Sierra

+### Docker-Compose Network Bridge ###

+Docker adds containers to a "default bridge network" when they are first run.
+Due to the Banzai implementation, the StackStorm container will be connected to a separate bridge network than the DefectDojo container.
+To solve this issue, you must use the command `sudo docker network connect [NETWORK_NAME] [CONTAINER]` to connect your StackStorm container to the network that DefectDojo belongs to, so they can communicate.

+See more about Docker Networking here: https://docs.docker.com/engine/userguide/networking/

 ### Port Clashes ###

 If a port number defined in the docker-compose.yaml is already being used by a running application on your host machine, docker-compose will fail to start up.